usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/RecPIF/readme.txt

 Patient ID allocation

+This allocates
-Patient Identity Feed is not sent to Document Recipient.
-This just allocates the Patient ID for use in Document Recipient testing.
+the Patient ID for use in Document Recipient testing.
+The Patient Identity Feed is not sent (so this is never displayed as run (green color in UI).